 Periodontal disease and decay are both caused by bacterial plaque.
 Plaque is a colorless film, which sticks to your teeth at the gum line.
 Plaque constantly forms on your teeth.
 By thorough daily brushing and flossing, you can remove these germs and help prevent periodontal disease.

 If you have any pain while brushing or have any questions about how to brush properly, please be sure to call the office at Thornhill Dental Phone Number 905-762-0122.

-Dr. Lewandowski recommends using a soft to medium tooth brush.
-Position the brush at a 45 degree angle where your gums and teeth meet.
+Dr. Lewandowski recommends using a soft to the medium toothbrush.
+Position the brush at a 45-degree angle where your gums and teeth meet.
 Gently move the brush in a circular motion several times using small, gentle strokes brushing the outside surfaces of your teeth.
 Use light pressure while putting the bristles between the teeth, but not so much pressure that you feel any discomfort.